CarlaBuongiorno/la_fraschetta/TESTING.md

 ### Known Bugs

+* When the __Add Category__, __Add Product__, and __Edit Product__ pages are run through the HTML validator, an error returns saying that there is a duplicate `id` in the 'Select Image' form field.
+This is a known issue that I plan on dissecting and fixing later.
-* There are no known bugs that I am aware of.
+* There are no other known bugs that I am aware of.

 [Back to Top](#testing-and-project-barrier-solutions)